borntofrappe/fullstack-d3/README.md

 The demo includes a line of best fit, showing the correlation, if any, with a `<path>` element.

 _Please note:_ the line of best fit is computed considering the `y` coordinate with two `x` values, describing the origin and the end of the visualization.
-A `<clipPath>` element helps to limit the `<path>` element in the bounded dimensions.
+A `<clipPath>` element helps to limit the `<path>` element to the bounded dimensions.

 ### Pie and Donut

-A pie, or donut, chart is useful to focus on the parts of a whole.
-It is difficult to interpret differences between slices, especially small differences and numerous variables, but the type can provide a few insights.
-Focus on a few slices (five at most), sort the values (the pie generator function sorts the values by default) and consider adding more information with labels and accompanying visuals.
+A pie or donut chart is useful to focus on the parts of a whole.
+It is difficult to interpret differences between slices, especially with small differences and numerous variables, but the type can provide a few insights.
+Focus on a few slices, five at most, sort the values, the pie generator function sorts the values by default, and consider adding more information with labels or accompanying visuals.

 The demo introduces two function from the `d3-shape` module: